apfurlan/apfurlan.github.io/cv-page.md

 SINCE NOVEMBER 2021

-I've worked implementing the cloud-based architecture of project.
-We
+I've worked implementing a cloud-based architecture of project.
+I used infrastructure as code by using Terraform in AWS.
+Different AWS services were used in this project, data lakes (S3), Kubernetes cluster (EKS), Virtual Private Cloud (VPC), Elastic Map-Reduce (EMR) and others.
+Airflow was used to orchestrate the pipeline and argoCD to manage the applications in Kubernetes cluster.
+The Gitlab CI was used to deploy.

 Main technologies used :